kamalcloee/coffeeshop/README.md

 ### Coffee-shop
-A promotional and faboulous website for those who love coffee :)
+A promotional and fabulous website for those who love coffee :)